 Toaster Oven vs Microwave: Which is Worth the Money?

-Speaking as a user, I use both of these appliances many times a week, but it’s important to understand that they do different things – you can’t replace or interchange one with the other.
+Both are fantastic appliances, but they do different things – you can’t replace or interchange one with the other.

-‘ – ‘ indicates that the brand either doesn’t offer the product or no information could be found on it.
+Note: ‘– ‘indicates that the brand either doesn’t offer the product or no information could be found on it.
+The prices given are for stand–alone countertop appliances, not combination appliances or ‘over the range’ models.

 BRANDMICROWAVETOASTER OVEN